844.520.6993

 Setting specific, measurable, achievable, results-focused, and time-bound (SMART) goals will help you stay on track toward completing your overall objective.

 After you define your goals, you can start to lay them out in order of priority.
-The prioritization criteria may change as you learn more through the process.
+The prioritization criteria may change as you learn more through the process of how to expand your cleaning business.

 As you identify your goals, make sure your pricing model is still working for you.
 Will your existing pricing method apply to your new area of business or new type of clientele?
 Are your prices too low or too high for the new market into which you’re expanding?
 Review resources for how to price your cleaning services to look for new ways to price services, including rates per square foot, hourly rates, or flat rate pricing.

-If you believe you’re ready to expand your cleaning business, you’ve likely already done some research to get to this point.
-Now you need to do a deep dive researching the specifics that affect your goals.
+If you believe you’re ready to grow your cleaning business, you’ve likely already done some research to get to this point.
+Now, you need to do a deep dive, researching the specifics that affect your goals.

-Before you can position yourself and your business for success, you’ll need to understand the market you’ll be entering, how your services fit into it, and how you will differentiate yourself from the competition.
+Before you can position yourself and your business for advancement, you’ll need to understand the market you’ll be entering, how your services fit into it, and how you will differentiate yourself from the competition.
+The following research points can help with how to make a cleaning business successful.

 Management